coderefinery/manuals/instructor-tech-setup.md

 - (if online) have you practiced Zoom screensharing "Share a portion of the screen" in portrait-mode?
 See {doc}`instructor-tech-online`.
-- (if online) have you checkd your audio settings?
+- (if online) have you checked your audio settings?
 Join a test meeting with someone and understand your microphone sound adjustments.
 Can you control it for the full range from very quiet to very loud, so that you can make whatever adjustments needed?
-Is your best microphone/headset ready?
+Is your best microphone/headset ready? *Audio quality and balance is critical.*
 - Have you shown your setup to someone else for feedback?
 ```